 12. Exit fees may also be referred to as Deferred Management Fees (DMF), Deferred Fees or Deferred Facilities Fees.

-13. Under the Act section 23(1) permanently vacated, in relation to a former resident and residential premises in a retirement village, means that —
+13. Under the Retirement Villages Act 1992 section 23(1) permanently vacated, in relation to a former resident and residential premises in a retirement village, means that —

 (a) if required by the residence contract — the administering body has been given notice of the former resident’s intention to vacate the residential premises; and